 The global pandemic has forced us to rely even more heavily on technology, so the demand for innovative products and services will continue to grow.
 The Bureau of Labor Statistics reports that positions in electrical engineering, which includes electronics engineering, will expand 9% by 2026, an estimated 16,200 new positions.

-Grantham University students, including electronics engineering grads, have high success and satisfaction rates after graduation.
-According to our 2019 DEAC Annual Report, 92% of students achieved their learning goals, 95% are satisfied with their studies, and 93% said they would recommend Grantham to a friend.
+UA Grantham students, including electronics engineering grads, have high success and satisfaction rates after graduation.
+According to our 2019 DEAC Annual Report, 92% of students achieved their learning goals, 95% are satisfied with their studies, and 93% said they would recommend UA Grantham to a friend.

 How Much Education Do These Fields Require?